 - Safe Use of Pesticides and Alternatives: $95, about 5 hours

 - Communications: this is a two part course with each part $50 plus tax and about 3 hours.
 Part 1 is online, on-demand, independent learning.
-Part 2 is live online, with an instructor and is scheduled every fall, winter and spring.
+Part 2 is presented live online with an instructor, and is scheduled every fall, winter, and spring.
 You must register for each course separately.

 For specific information about the course content and to register, click on the name the course above or click the button below to see all courses.

-Gardening at USask Master Gardeners are expected to perform 40 hours of horticultural volunteer work in one year as part of their certification requirements so they can practice and learn in real-world situations.
-At its essence, this is time charity in a gardening capacity.
+Gardening at USask Master Gardeners are expected to perform 40 hours of horticultural volunteer work within one year as part of their certification requirements in order to practice and gain experience in real-world situations.
 Any horticultural activity that you don’t get paid for (and wouldn’t normally do already) is considered volunteer work.

 One of the subjects we cover in your Communications course is positive volunteerism and our expectations for this program.
-Here are some examples to help you decide if what you want to do is considered within the spirit of our expectations:
+Here are some examples to help you decide if what you want to do would be considered volunteer work:

 - Helping a senior down the street to prune her shrubs is volunteer work with a charitable spirit; helping your sister prune her shrubs is not in the spirit of charity.